NDOMINEY/thepedalplatform/README.md

 ![Product Filter](documentation/products_filter.png)

 Along side this, is a display of all of the products.
 To compliment the theme of the site, rather than a list of products, they are displayed as mini pedals using css design.
-To make the pedals responsive to user interaction, when element is hovered over the pedal light 'turns on' and changes to a red colour to feed this back to the user.
+To make the pedals responsive to user interaction, when an element is hovered over the pedal light 'turns on' and changes to a red colour to feed this back to the user.

 ![Pedal Display](documentation/pedal_display.png)